MuchiriKinyua/MuchiriKinyua/README.md

 ## (All projects have ChatBots)

-# Hospital Booking and Cancellation System
+# Hotel Booking and Cancellation System

 ### Frontend